Cell Biology AoC Faculty

 Robert B. Clark, Professor of Medicine, Division of Rheumatic Diseases; M.D., Stanford.
 Autoimmunity and tumor immunology.

-Caroline N. Dealy, Associate Professor of Reconstructive Sciences, Center for Regenerative Medicine and Skeletal Development, Ph.D., University of Connecticut.
+Caroline N. Dealy, Professor, Department of Orthodontics, Ph.D., University of Connecticut.
 Regulation of articular cartilage differentiation and homeostasis by matrix and growth factors; genetic control of skeletal development and regeneration; stem cells for repair or regeneration of cartilage or limb tissue; stem cells as models for cartilage disease.

 Breno Diniz, Associate Professor of Psychiatry, Ph.D., University of Sao Paulo.
 How age-related changes in biological processes (the Pillars of Biological Aging) affect the development and outcomes of late-life mental and neuropsychiatric disorders and how it translates into the repurpose or development of novel interventions to treat and prevent these disorders across the lifespan.